-In 2015, 48.6% of the adults served by DDS resided in their own home, which includes people living independently or with their family.
-By 2016, this increased slightly to 48.7%.
+In 2016, 48.7% of the adults served by DDS resided in their own home, which includes people living independently or with their family.
+By 2017, this had increased to 55.7%.

 Residential programs operated, licensed/certified or funded by DDS make up the second most common residential setting as seen in the dark grey sections in Figure 7.
-In 2016, about 38.0% of adults served by DDS lived in a community residential program, and 1.6% lived in DDS facilities.
+In 2017, about 36% of adults served by DDS lived in a community residential program, and 1.4% lived in DDS facilities.

-The number of people living in DDS facilities continues to decline annually largely due to DDS's efforts to plan transitions to community settings for these residents.
+The number of people living in DDS facilities continues to decline annually, from 1.6% of the DDS population in 2016 to 1.4% in 2017.
+The decline is largely due to DDS's efforts to plan transitions to community settings for these residents.
 Several initiatives in Massachusetts have contributed to the declining number of individuals served by DDS residing in facility-based settings.
-These include the Rolland vs. Patrick lawsuit, which was dismissed in 2013 after 640 class members transitioned out of facilities22, the closure of several DDS Residential Care facilities, and the Money Follows the Person Demonstration.
-All of these initiatives align with the Massachusetts Community First Olmstead Plan, which includes as one of its goals to "help individuals transition from institutional care."
-23 to 11.8% of the DDS population who resided in Non-DDS or nursing home settings, as seen in Figure 7.
-The portion of the population living in the "Non-DDS" setting has increased from 5.3% of the population in 2009, largely due to growth in the use of Adult Foster Care services.
+These include the Rolland vs. Patrick lawsuit, which was dismissed in 2013 after 640 class members transitioned out of facilities23, the closure of several DDS Residential Care facilities, and the Money Follows the Person Demonstration.
+All of these initiatives align with the Massachusetts Community First Olmstead Plan, which includes as one of its goals to "help individuals transition from institutional care."24